fluproject/FluScan/README.md

 ip2 = 'V.X.Y.Z'

-Also, you need to modify the connection data of the database and load the database tables.
+Also, you need to modify the connection data of the MongoDB database.

-# Database

-DB_HOST = 'localhost'

-DB_USER = 'fluscan'

-DB_PASS = 'F1u$c4n'

-DB_NAME = 'fluscan'

 Next, you have to execute the tool using this command: